Overlord (novel series): Anime

-A 13-episode anime television series adaptation by Madhouse aired between July 7 and September 29, 2015.
+A 13-episode anime television series adaptation produced by Madhouse aired between July 7 and September 29, 2015.
 The opening theme is "Clattanoia" by OxT, and the ending theme is "L.L.L." by Myth & Roid.
 Both are bands of the musician Tom-H@ck.
 A 30-minute original video animation was bundled with the eleventh limited edition volume of the light novel series, which was released on September 30, 2016.
-Two compilation films acting as a recap to the anime television series were released in 2017; the first compilation film, titled Overlord: The Undead King (劇場版総集編 オーバーロード 不死者の王, Gekijō-ban Sōshūhen Ōbārōdo Fushisha no Ō), was released on February 25, 2017, while the second compilation film, titled Overlord: The Dark Warrior (劇場版総集編 オーバーロード 漆黒の戦士, Gekijō-ban Sōshūhen Ōbārōdo Shikkoku no Senshi), was released on March 11, 2017.
+Two compilation films serving as a recap to the first season were released in 2017; the first compilation film, titled Overlord: The Undead King (劇場版総集編 オーバーロード 不死者の王, Gekijō-ban Sōshūhen Ōbārōdo: Fushisha no Ō), was released on February 25, 2017, while the second compilation film, titled Overlord: The Dark Warrior (劇場版総集編 オーバーロード 漆黒の戦士, Gekijō-ban Sōshūhen Ōbārōdo: Shikkoku no Senshi), was released on March 11, 2017.
 The films' theme song, titled "Crazy Scary Holy Fantasy", was performed by Myth & Roid.

 A second season was announced at film screenings of the second compilation film.
 It premiered on January 9, 2018.
 It ran for a total of 13 episodes.
 Outside of Asia, Funimation has licensed the second season for a simuldub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In South and Southeast Asia, Medialink holds the rights to the series.
 The opening theme is "Go Cry Go" by OxT and the ending theme is "Hydra" by Myth & Roid.

 A third season premiered on July 10, 2018.
 The opening theme is "Voracity" by Myth & Roid, and the ending theme song is "Silent Solitude" by OxT.

-On May 8, 2021, a fourth season and an anime film were announced, with the film covering the Holy Kingdom Arc of the series.
+On May 8, 2021, a fourth season was announced.
 The staff and cast members returned to reprise their roles for the fourth season, which aired from July 5 to September 27, 2022.
 The opening theme is "Hollow Hunger" by OxT, and the ending theme is "No Man's Dawn" by Mayu Maeshima.
 On July 18, 2022, Crunchyroll announced an English dub for the fourth season, which began streaming on July 19.

+Film

-An anime film, Overlord: The Sacred Kingdom (劇場版 オーバーロード 聖王国編, Gekijō-ban Ōbārōdo Sei Ōkoku-hen), premiered with regular screenings in Japan on September 20, 2024, while IMAX screenings began a week earlier on September 13.
+A theatrical anime film was announced alongside the TV anime's fourth season, covering the "Sacred Kingdom" arc from the light novels that was skipped over in that season.
+Also produced by Madhouse, it premiered with regular screenings in Japan on September 20, 2024, while an advanced IMAX screening began one week earlier on September 13.

+Crossover

-A comedy crossover anime Isekai Quartet featured characters from Overlord in a chibi style.
-It also featured characters from the light novel series KonoSuba, Re:Zero − Starting Life in Another World, and The Saga of Tanya the Evil, all published by Kadokawa Corporation.
-The anime began airing on April 9, 2019.
+A comedy crossover anime series titled Isekai Quartet features characters from Overlord in a chibi style.
+It also features characters from KonoSuba: God's Blessing on This Wonderful World!, Re:Zero − Starting Life in Another World, The Saga of Tanya the Evil, The Rising of the Shield Hero, Cautious Hero: The Hero Is Overpowered but Overly Cautious, and The Eminence in Shadow, whose light novels are all published under divisions owned by Kadokawa Future Publishing.
+It began airing on April 9, 2019.